learn-co-curriculum/key-for-min-value/README.md

 **A Helpful Hint:**

 * Think about how to determine which value is the lowest.
 Do you need to compare each value to something as you iterate?
-* Think about how to collect/store the correct key.
+* Think about how to collect or store the correct key.
 Remember that you need your method to return *just this key*.